• Skip to primary navigation

 • In a saucepan, combine half-and-half and American cheese and cook over medium heat until cheese has melted.
 Add the cream cheese and cook until it has melted.
 Add 2 teaspoons of Montreal seasoning and Worcestershire sauce.
 Remove from the heat and add half of the mozzarella cheese.
 Stir to combine.

 • Pour the cheese sauce over the pasta, then add the ground beef and vegetables, and stir until combined.
 Pour into a deep 9 x 13 casserole dish.
-Cover with remaining mozzarella cheese.
+Cover with the remaining mozzarella cheese.

 • In a bowl or large measuring cup, melt the butter.
 Add panko, parmesan and salt and mix with a fork until combined.
 Sprinkle over the top of the pasta.